 So basically, you are building with code but the code is just hidden.
 And this is simply to make the app-creation process easy for end-users.

 As a result, business users can quickly design, build and fast deploy digital solutions.
-Using no code platforms is much more flexible and suitable for citizen developers or power users.
+Using no code technology is much more flexible and suitable for citizen developers or power users.

-In addition, no code platforms are less expensive compared to low code platforms to build solutions fast and maintain them in-house in the long run.
+In addition, no code tools are less expensive compared to low code platforms to build solutions fast and maintain them in-house in the long run.

 What are the benefits to using no code platforms?